epicodus-classroom/dei-curriculum/dei-talks/4_asking_and_listening.md

 C. John asks "I have an idea.
 Can I run it by you?"

 It should be clear why option A and B are problematic.
 Tim is driving - and he may want an opportunity to try out a solution or solve the problem on her own - but John simply takes over without checking in first.
 There's a real risk that Tim will feel shut down.
-If Tim is a member of an underrepresented group that John is not a member of, then John is likely also committing a microaggression.
-He may come across as patronizing or bullying.
+If Tim is a member of an underrepresented group, such as Latinx or trans people, that John is not a member of, then Tim may be left wondering if John disregarded Tim's knowledge because of his race or gender.
+John may come across as patronizing or bullying as a result while Tim might feel hurt or disengaged.

 Option C is different because John asks his pair a question.
 Ultimately, it's more important to be collaborative in this situation than it is to immediately have the answer.
-In a real-world workplace, having good working relationships and being collaborative isn't just inclusive - it will increase productivity and worker satisfaction.
+In a real-world workplace, having good working relationships and being collaborative isn't just inclusive - it will increase productivity and keep you and your coworkers happy.

-On the other hand, John having all the answers right away may save a little bit of time - at least at first - but in the long term, if he continues engaging in this behavior he might be seen as a toxic employee - and other employees might become less collaborative and less likely to share their own solutions over time.
+On the other hand, John having all the answers right away may save a little bit of time - at least at first - but in the long term, if he continues engaging in this behavior other employees will become less collaborative and less likely to share their own solutions, and avoid working with him.

 Option C may seem like the obvious best solution to the scenario above.
 However, we do see students engaging in option A and B in the classroom.
 It's all too common to see students sharing answers even where they aren't wanted, which comes across as patronizing behavior.
 In the case of a man explaining something to a woman or non-binary person, it comes across as "man-splaining."